Ladies, your 20s are a time for self-discovery, self-improvement, and goal-setting, but there are some things you should stop doing.

 Sleep is a non-negotiable.
 It honestly makes everything better, from your thinking power to your mood to your skin.

-Common problems that bother many young adults, like anxiety, are almost always worse when you don’t get enough sleep and this is something you should totally avoid.
+Common problems that bother many young adults, like anxiety, are almost always worse when you don’t get enough sleep, and this is something you should totally avoid.

-8. Being lazy and unnecessarily dirty
+8. Being lazy

-Take time to look good, dress well, wear clean clothes and keep your hygiene good.
+Take time to look good, dress well, wear clean clothes, and keep your hygiene good.

 9. Having poor social and table manners

-Bad table manners aren’t even tolerable on children past a certain age, so you should really learn the basics by the time you’re an adult.
+Bad table manners aren’t even tolerable in children past a certain age, so you should really learn the basics by the time you’re an adult.
 It really isn’t that difficult, trust us when we say so.

-Here are a few: don’t talk with your mouth full, don’t wipe your hands on your shirt, don’t reach across people to get the salt and don’t sit there on your phone when somebody is talking to you.
+Here are a few: don’t talk with your mouth full, don’t wipe your hands on your shirt, don’t reach across people to get the salt, and don’t sit there on your phone when somebody is talking to you.
 It’s just plain politeness!

 You might not see how being polite makes a difference, but society generally works better when we’re all civilized and considerate of each other’s feelings.
 You just don’t want to do anything that makes others uncomfortable or makes you look like you don’t care.